EdytzaCamatarul/recipe_project/README.md

    npm start
    ```

 If all went well, a browser page with the project should open automatically.
 Now you can create an account, add a recipe, or explore the site.
-Bon appétit! 😄
+Bon appétit! :D

 ---